Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest features the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) squaring off at KFC Yum!
-Center in what is expected to be a lopsided matchup, with a projected 78-66 victory for heavily favored Creighton according to our computer prediction.
+Friday's game that pits the Creighton Bluejays (23-12) against the Princeton Tigers (23-8) at KFC Yum!
+Center should be a lopsided matchup based on our computer prediction, which projects a final score of 78-66 in favor of Creighton, who is heavily favored by our model.
 Game time is at 9:00 PM ET on March 24.

-According to our computer prediction, Creighton is projected to cover the point spread (10) versus Princeton.
-The two sides are expected to eclipse the 140 total.
+Based on our computer prediction, Creighton is projected to cover the point spread (10) versus Princeton.
+The two sides are projected to eclipse the 140 over/under.

 Creighton vs. Princeton Game Info & Odds